s4Ys369/CHEATERex/README.md

  * Bugfixes by JAGSTAX
  * DynOS by PeachyPeach
     -Exit to Main Menu by Adya
- * JP Red Coin Sound Cheat by Evanbowl
+ * JP Red Coin Sound Option by Evanbowl
  * And of course, CHEATERv11 by $4Y$, me

 ## How to add cheats/mods